Jesse Jackson: LGBT rights activism

+In 2012, when President Barack Obama came out in support of same-sex marriage in the United States, Jackson supported him, saying "This is a bold step in the right direction for equal protection under the law for all citizens" and comparing the fight for equality for gays and lesbians and the fight for same-sex marriage to the fight for equality for blacks, the fight for interracial marriage, the fight against anti-miscegenation laws, the fight for the right for blacks to vote, and the fight against slavery.

 International activism

 Jackson's influence extended to international matters in the 1980s and 1990s.
-In 1983, he traveled to Syria to secure the release of a captured American pilot, Navy Lt.
-Robert Goodman, who was being held by the Syrian government.
-Goodman had been shot down over Lebanon while on a mission to bomb Syrian positions in that country.
-After Jackson made a dramatic personal appeal to Syrian President Hafez al-Assad, Goodman was released.
+In 1983, he traveled to Syria to secure the release of the captured American pilot Robert Goodman, who was being held by the Syrian government.
+Goodman had been shot down over Lebanon while on a mission to bomb Syrian positions there.
+After Jackson made a dramatic personal appeal to President Hafez al-Assad, Goodman was released.
 The Reagan administration was initially skeptical about Jackson's trip, but after Jackson secured Goodman's release, Reagan welcomed Jackson and Goodman to the White House on January 4, 1984.
-This helped to boost Jackson's popularity as an American patriot and served as a springboard for his 1984 presidential run.
+This helped boost Jackson's popularity as a patriot and served as a springboard for his 1984 presidential run.
 In June 1984 Jackson negotiated the release of 22 Americans being held in Cuba after an invitation by Cuban president Fidel Castro.

-On the eve of the 1991 Persian Gulf War, Jackson made a trip to Iraq to plead with Saddam Hussein for the release of foreign nationals held there as a "human shield", securing the release of several British and 20 American individuals.
+On the eve of the 1991 Persian Gulf War, Jackson went to Iraq to plead with Saddam Hussein for the release of foreign nationals held there as "human shields", securing the release of several Britons and 20 Americans.

-In 1997, Jackson traveled to Kenya to meet with Kenyan President Daniel arap Moi as United States President Bill Clinton's special envoy for democracy to promote free and fair elections.
-In April 1999, during the Kosovo War and NATO's bombing of Yugoslavia, he traveled to Belgrade to negotiate the release of three U.S. POWs captured on the Macedonian border while patrolling with a UN peacekeeping unit.
-Along with Serbian American congressman Rod Blagojevich, he met with then-Yugoslav president Slobodan Milošević, who later agreed to release the three men.
-Jackson's negotiation was not sanctioned by the Clinton administration.
+Jackson was an outspoken advocate for the end of South Africa's racial apartheid regime, lobbying Pope John Paul II and Soviet leader Mikhail Gorbachev against the South African government; he accompanied anti-apartheid leader (and future president) Nelson Mandela upon Mandela's release from prison.
+In 1997, Jackson traveled to Kenya to meet with Kenyan President Daniel arap Moi as U.S. President Bill Clinton's special envoy for democracy to promote free and fair elections.
+In April 1999, during the Kosovo War and the NATO bombing of Yugoslavia, he traveled to Belgrade to negotiate the release of three U.S. POWs captured on the Macedonian border while patrolling with a UN peacekeeping unit.
+Jackson, Serbian American congressman Rod Blagojevich, and rabbi Steven Jacobs met with then-Yugoslav president Slobodan Milošević, who later agreed to release the three men.
+Jackson's negotiation was not officially sanctioned by the Clinton administration and was deemed a private humanitarian mission.
+Despite this, Jacobs was received by the Clinton White House for his prominent role on Jackson's negotiating team.